We are all afraid of the same thing: walking into our baby’s room to find her cold and lifeless.

 8. Turn on a fan

-While an overhead fan is ideal for air circulation, a standing fan pointed in the direction of your baby’s crib will help as well.
+In that case, a standing fan pointed in the direction of your baby’s crib will be just fine.

 9. Give a pacifier

 Pacifiers reduce the risk of SIDS by creating a gap between your baby’s nose and their sleeping surface or blankets.